marzeq/xbox-cloud-gaming-electron/README.md

 ### Why is my game lagging/my quality is bad?

 You might not have VA-API support enabled on your system.
+To check if it's the case, run the app from the terminal and see if you get any errors related to VA-API.

-To enable it, please refer to your's distro's documentation.
+If you do, please refer to your's distro's documentation on how to install and enable it.

 You will also need `libva-utils` installed so the program can verify you have VA-API enabled.
 It contains the `vainfo` command, which will tell you if you have VA-API support enabled.
 It might be under a different name depending on your distro.